NishantGadihoke/nishantgadihokecom/content/about.md

     <span class="image-caption">This little one is called Sonu</span>
 </div>

 Previously, I studied Computer Science and Design at [IIIT Delhi](https://www.iiitd.ac.in/) where I conducted independent research in the field of Human-Computer Interaction.
-Currently, I'm building studying Interactive Arts & Technology at [Simon Fraser University](http://www.siat.sfu.ca) in Vancouver.
+Currently, I'm studying Interactive Arts & Technology at [Simon Fraser University](http://www.siat.sfu.ca) in Vancouver.
 Whenever I commute, I spend my time listening to audiobooks and podcasts.
 [Click here](/#reading) to find out what I'm currently reading.

 I'm extremely honoured to have my work recognised by organisations around the world.
 Recently, I featured in the [Forbes 30 Under 30 for Asia 2018](https://www.forbes.com/profile/oswald-labs/#5e41e2054374)!
 You can find a list of selected articles about my work by [clicking on this link](/#press).